ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### Reject-Files ###
-List of the reject files to create, separated by commas. (`none` by default, `all`) Possible values : Unknown-Formats, Ignored-Domains, Unknown-Domains, Unqualified-ECs, PKB-Miss-ECs, Duplicate-ECs, Unordered-ECs, Filtered-ECs, Ignored-Hosts, Robots-ECs.
+List of the reject files to create, separated by commas. (`none` by default, `all`) Possible values are: Unknown-Formats, Ignored-Domains, Unknown-Domains, Unqualified-ECs, PKB-Miss-ECs, Duplicate-ECs, Unordered-ECs, Filtered-ECs, Ignored-Hosts, Robots-ECs.

 ### User-field[n]-xxx ###
 Extacts user information from a field of the imput logfile [(More information)](./userfields.html).